Red Lentil Tortillas (High-Protein Vegan Tortillas)

 They are made with lentils for a gluten-free and high-protein alternative to classic flatbread.

-It is easy to make flatbread from red lentils but first, let me tell you the top 3 tips for making sure the recipe works every time!
+It is easy to make flatbread from red lentils but first, let me give you the top 3 tips for making sure the recipe works every time!

 You need only 5 wholesome ingredients to make this recipe:

-- Garlic powder – red lentil flatbreads are pretty bland in flavor so this enhances the flavor of the tortillas.
-Other additions are turmeric powder, curry powder, or onion powder.
+- Garlic powder – Red lentil flatbreads are pretty bland in flavor, so this enhances the flavor of the tortillas.
+Other additions are turmeric powder, curry powder, and onion powder.